-A Customer Service Inspection is designed to identify illegal lead materials, cross-connections, backflow prevention assemblies, and potential contamination hazards.
-The CSI is completed before NBU provides continuous water service to new construction, or, on any existing service.
+A Customer Service Inspection is necessary to identify illegal lead materials, cross-connections, backflow prevention assemblies, or potential contamination hazards.
+The CSI shall be completed before NBU provides continuous water service to new construction or on any existing service.
 The inspection should be done when NBU suspects that cross-connections or other potential contaminant hazards exist, or after any material improvement, correction, or addition to the customer’s private water system.

 Customer Service Inspections ensure there are no direct connections between the public water supply and a potential source of contamination or private water system not protected by an air gap or an appropriate backflow prevention assembly.
 New Braunfels Utilities contracts with a third-party company to perform CSIs for NBU customers.
 Notifications are sent to NBU customers, informing them to schedule the required inspection.

 Backflow is the reversal of the flow of water or other substances through a cross-connection into the public water system or consumer’s potable water system.
 There are two types of backflow: backpressure backflow and back-siphonage.

 Cross-connections are the physical links that allow backflow to occur.
 A cross-connection is any temporary or permanent connection between a public water system or consumer’s potable (i.e., drinking) water system and a source or system containing non-potable water or other substances.
 An example is the piping between a public water system or consumer’s potable water system and an auxiliary water system (well or rainwater collection), cooling system, swimming pool, water softener, or irrigation system.
 Possible cross-connections are so common that they may go unnoticed and unrecognized.
 Recognition of common cross-connections is essential to eliminate the potential for contamination to the public water supply.